Collecting Personal Information

 There are situations when TRU must also obtain the consent of individuals for the use or disclosure of their personal information as described in the FIPPA.
-For example, if the personal information will be stored outside Canada or accessed from outside of Canada, or if the personal information is to be disclosed to a third party.
+For example, if the personal information will be used for a "new" purpose from when it was originally collected, if the personal information will be stored outside Canada or accessed from outside of Canada, if the personal information will be disclosed to a third party.

 If consent is required, a consent mechanism should be included with the Privacy Notification.

 The consent must include: (a) a complete listing of the personal information involved, (b) for what purposes it will be used or disclosed, (c) to whom it will be disclosed to by TRU (if applicable), (d) the jurisdiction to which the personal information may be disclosed (if possible), and (e) the date the consent is signed and if possible, when the consent expires.

 The consent requires an affirmative action by the individual and must be freely given (with no penalty).